Kevin-Bian/recruiting-exercises/inventory-allocator/README.md

 - Basic tests from question
 - Matches, no matches, partial matches
 - Orders that split and take multiple warehouses
-- Orders that split with minimum multiple warehouses taken since it is cheaper
+- Orders that split that take the minimum warehouses since it is cheaper
-- Warehouse that can fit entire order should always be used
+- Warehouse that can fit the entire order should always be used
-- Invalid quantities (for warehouse stock, order quantity, order items, etc)
+- Invalid quantities (for warehouse stock, order quantity, order items, etc.)
 - Empty and impossible cases (order and warehouse)
 - Minimum output and making sure cheapest list is produced
 - And many more... (please see InventoryAllocatorTest.py comments)